Special Rate Disability Pension (SRDP)

 How Clear Path helps

-• We determine whether SRDP or TPI is the applicable pathway based on your service history and accepted conditions
+• We assess whether SRDP is the right pathway based on your service history, accepted conditions, and work capacity

 • We gather and organise the work capacity evidence DVA needs to assess your claim